status-im/nimbus-eth2/docs/the_nimbus_book/src/developers.md

 mingw32-make # this first invocation will update the Git submodules
 ```

-You can now follow the instructions in this this book by replacing `make` with `mingw32-make` (you should run `mingw32` regardless of whether you're running 32-bit or 64-bit architecture):
+You can now follow the instructions in this book by replacing `make` with `mingw32-make` (you should run `mingw32` regardless of whether you're running 32-bit or 64-bit architecture):

 ```bash
 mingw32-make test # run the test suite